- Apr. 04, 2014

 Another option (as usual) is business rules, rules set on the }EementAttributes cube for the Format element:

 # Wim Gielis # http://www.wimgielis.com['Format'] = S: If( Ellev( 'Dim2', !Dim2) = 0, 'b:#,##0.00;(#,##0.00)' | Char(12) | 'CO|2|Y', 'b:#,##0;(#,##0)' | Char(12) | 'CO|0|Y');

 Adding dynamic aspects

 Again, that Form Feed character has been taken care of in the rules.
 The nice advantage about rules (and TI), is that they are dynamic (I’m not telling any news here!)
 But, this means that the formatting can be set in a central cube, and rules (just as TI processes) can refer to that formatting string while updating the formatted values.
 At the customer side, I never made the formatting attributes dynamic using rules.
-I have used method 2 above a number of past, with good success.
+I have used method 2 above a number of times in the past, with good success.

 Alternatives with the }ElementAttributes cube